mchmarny/dapr-demos/README.md

 Collection of personal Dapr demos

-## Setup

-Demo cluster [setup](./setup) for latest version of Dapr, Ingress gateway configured with token auth and with wildcard TLS cert, Observability, and cluster-local Redis and Mongo services.

-## Demos
+> Some of the demos in this repo require the latest version of Dapr, Ingress gateway, Observability components, or cluster-local Redis and Mongo services.
+To create Kubernates cluster on AKS or quickly configure these dependencies on existing cluster take a look in the [Cluster Setup](./setup) section.

 * Bindings
   * [Scheduling using cron](./cron-binding) - Using scheduler to execute service